tejasholla/personal-drive/README.md

 -[ ] File manager backend (controllers for file operations) -[ ] SSO and advanced authentication for sharing (future) -[x] File search logic (integrated with React)

+### Features
+- list multiple buckets
+- Ability to index all files of a bucket
+- Search a bucket recursively
+- browse a bucket in a fact react file manager